fisherlyon/SAT_SeniorProject/README.md

 ```
 Usage: ./make-check <SAT_OUT> <check_filename>

- - SAT_OUT : the file name of the output from a satisfiability test
+ - SAT_OUT : The file name of the output from a satisfiability test
- - check_filename : the file name of the .cnf file that was tested on
+ - check_filename : The file name of the .cnf file that was tested on
- - NOTE : it is recommended that 'check_filename' is a copy of the original .cnf file because text appending occurs to the file
+ - NOTE : It is recommended that 'check_filename' is a copy of the original .cnf file because text appending occurs to the file
 ```

 ## Resources